undomained/teds/teds/Readme_KNMI.md

 All settings for the different steps are combined in 1 yaml file (`full_config.yaml`).
 This ensures that the settings between te steps will be consistent.
 For the IM and L1AL1B steps a special config yaml file is created called `im_config_temp.yaml` and `l1al1b_config_temp.yaml` respectively.
-Note: The nitro code uses for IM and L1B `driver_ntro`, which makes use of proctable and not of cal level!
+Note: The nitro code uses for IM and L1B `driver_nitro`, which makes use of proctable and not of cal level!

 ### Building the executables.
 The IM and L1B C++ code can be build for the first time running the following commands from the root directory:
 `mkdir build && cd build`
 `cmake -C ../initial_cache.cmake ..`
 `make -j `
-After that just running `make -j` suffices.
+After that usually running only `make -j` in the `build` folder suffices.

 ### Running the E2E processor
 In the teds directory the script `run_E2E.py` is situated.
-This can be run for a single step or all steps after oneother.
+This can be run for a single step, multiple steps or all steps after oneother.
 Get help on how to run:
 `python run_E2E.py -h`
 #### Single step
 For instance running only geometry step.
 `python run_E2E.py ../cfg/nitro/full_config.yaml gm`

+#### Multiple steps
+For instance running only geometry step.
+`python run_E2E.py ../cfg/nitro/full_config.yaml im l1al1b`

 #### Running the full simulation:
 `python run_E2E.py ../cfg/nitro/full_config.yaml all`